 Hilda R. Heady, MSW, ACSW

 Ms. Heady has spent 38 years working in the field of health care policy and administration, women's health, workforce development and community-based health professions training, and working with Veterans.
+She served for seven years as a Senior Vice President with Atlas before retiring.
 She formerly served as Associate Vice President for Rural Health at West Virginia University in Morgantown, WV, Executive Director of the West Virginia Rural Health Education Partnerships, and Program Director of the West Virginia Area Health Education Center.
 She was CEO of a 58-bed rural hospital and director of a birth center and provided content leadership on patient-centered care and cultural competence in these roles.
 She is also a former President of the National Rural Health Association and served in many leadership positions.